-Our total operating revenues for the three months ended June 30, 2016 increased from the three months ended June 30, 2015 by 2% as a result of improved unit economics in both our Account Services segment, which consists of our branded and private label deposit account programs, and our Processing and Settlement Services segment, which consists of cash transfer revenues, fees assessed on MoneyPaks and tax refund processing services.
+Our total operating revenues for the three months ended September 30, 2016 increased from the three months ended September 30, 2015 by 6% as a result of the increasing quality of customers within our active card base and improved unit economics on our new suite of prepaid card products within our Account Services segment, which consists of our branded and private label deposit account programs.
+Total operating revenues also increased as a result of improved unit economics in our Processing and Settlement Services segment, which consists of cash transfer revenues, fees assessed on MoneyPaks and tax refund processing services.

-Despite a year-over-year decline in the number of active cards in our portfolio of 11%, primarily as a result of our suspension of our MoneyPak PIN product in the first quarter of 2015, our Account Services segment generated greater revenue per number of active cards.
-We believe this increase is reflective of our portfolio consisting of a greater proportion of higher revenue generating customers as we entered 2016, as compared to 2015, and higher unit economics on our new suite of prepaid card products at our retail distributors that we began rolling out in the first quarter of 2016.
-Due to the recent launch, these new products comprise a smaller, but increasing portion of the number of active cards in our portfolio.
-While we expect our new cards to contribute more to our operating revenues throughout the year, the timing of our roll-out of our new suite of prepaid card products at our retail distributors and uncertainty of future customer behavioral patterns make it difficult to predict the overall impact these new cards will have on our portfolio until more historical data becomes available.
+Despite a year-over-year decline in the number of active cards in our portfolio of 9%, primarily as a result of our suspension of our MoneyPak PIN product in the first quarter of 2015, our Account Services segment generated greater revenue per number of active cards.
+We believe this increase reflects a shift in the mix of our active card portfolio toward higher revenue generating customers as compared to 2015, evidenced by our gross dollar volume and purchase volume metrics increasing year-over-year, and cards with higher unit economics that we began rolling out in the first quarter of 2016 at retail distributors.

-Our Processing and Settlement Services segment generated more reload transactions per active card as well as greater revenue per number of cash transfers, despite a year-over-year decline in the number of cash transfers of 2% due to the previous suspension of our MoneyPak PIN product.
+Our Processing and Settlement Services segment generated more reload transactions per active card, as well as greater revenue per number of cash transfers, despite a year-over-year decline in the number of cash transfers of 2% due to the previous suspension of our MoneyPak PIN product.
 In April 2016, we announced the re-launch of an enhanced version of our MoneyPak PIN product at certain retailers and expect to continue to roll out at additional retailers throughout the remainder of the year.
-While we expect the new version of our MoneyPak PIN product to offset some of the lost revenues in our cash transfer business, we do not expect the revenues derived from the new version to reach the size and scale of the previous version as customers have transitioned to our swipe reload method or have switched to other replacement products and it is difficult to anticipate the impact this product will have on the number of cash transfers processed until our relaunch is complete.
-Our tax refund processing services for the three months ended June 30, 2016 experienced a year-over-year increase in the number of tax refunds processed, primarily attributable to the timing of when the refunds were processed by the Internal Revenue Service during the current tax season.
-Due to seasonality, our revenues from our tax refund processing services are generated predominantly during the first half of the year and are minimal during the remaining quarters of the year.
+While we expect the new version of our MoneyPak PIN product to offset some of the lost revenues in our cash transfer business, we do not expect the revenues derived from the new version to reach the size and scale of the previous version as customers have transitioned to our swipe reload method or have switched to other replacement products and it is difficult to anticipate the impact this product will have on the number of cash transfers processed.

-Total operating revenues for the six months ended June 30, 2016 also increased from the six months ended June 30, 2015 as a result of improved unit economics in both segments, despite a lower number of active cards and slightly lower cash transfers and number of tax refunds processed.
-Total operating revenues for the six months ended June 30, 2016 were also favorably impacted by a reduction in stock-based retailer incentive compensation.
+Total operating revenues for the nine months ended September 30, 2016 also increased from the nine months ended September 30, 2015 for the reasons aforementioned, despite a lower number of active cards and slightly lower cash transfers and number of tax refunds processed.
+Total operating revenues for the nine months ended September 30, 2016 were also favorably impacted by a reduction in stock-based retailer incentive compensation, which was recognized as contra-revenue.
 As further discussed under "Key Components of our Results of Operations," beginning in May 2015, we no longer record stock-based retailer compensation as a result of our repurchase right lapsing completely.
-There is no additional stock-based retailer compensation under the terms of the renewed Walmart MoneyCard agreement.